|Restrictions:||GW applicants only|

 Module 4: Early March - End of April

-All courses taught are in English for the Global MBA and 65% of all other business courses are taught in English.
-Business departments include: Accounting, Finance, International Business, Logistics, Service & Operations Management (LSOM), Management, Marketing, MIS.
-The majority of classes are less than 35 students/class.
+Business departments include: Accounting, Finance, International Business, Logistics, Service & Operations Management, Management, Marketing, and Information Systems Management.
+The majority of classes have fewer than 35 students/class.
 Graduate exchange students take 2-6 classes or 6-12 credits.
 Exchange students register for classes during KUBS orientation.
-Due to the high demand for business classes, exchange students may only be eligible to enroll in up to 3 business courses.
 Exchange students are eligible to take courses outside of the School of Business.

 Language of Instruction

-Courses are offered in English and Korean.
-Credit-bearing Korean language courses are offered during the regular semesters there are 6 different levels from beginner to advanced.
+All courses taught are in English for the Global MBA and 50% of all other business courses are taught in English.
+Six different levels of Korean language courses are offered during the regular semesters, from beginner to advanced.
 For those who wish to take Korean language classes, no prior knowledge of the Korean language is required but the placement test is mandatory.
 It will be held during the International Students’ Orientation.
 Free Korean language classes (4 weeks) are offered to students who completed a regular semester at KU during the winter/summer break.
 Note that GWSB students cannot earn GW credits for participation in Korean language coursework.

-International exchange students can apply for accommodation in on campus housing at KU.
+Exchange students can apply for accommodation in on campus housing at KU.
+On campus housing is limited and competitive.
 There is a wide range of off-campus housing available near campus, reachable by 5-10 minutes' walk.
 Most of the rooms are small but en-suite so many students prefer to stay off-campus.
 The list of off-campus accommodations will be printed in the student handbook and the incoming advisors will provide information and assistance where needed.

-Exchange students have full access to the career center.
+Exchange students have access to the KUBS career center.
 Students are strongly encouraged to meet with The F. David Fowler Career Center prior to departure for the exchange.

 Fall Exchange - March 15th